Ashitosh9922/P1-Real-Time-Collaboration-Tool/README.md

-Here’s a rewritten and concise version of your project description for easy readability in a chat format:

----

 **Real-Time Collaboration Tool**
 A **Real-Time Document Collaboration Tool** built using the **MERN stack** (MongoDB, Express.js, React, Node.js) and **Socket.IO** for real-time communication.
 It supports collaborative editing, version control, notifications, and document sharing.